Customer churn is a big problem for telecommunications companies.

 The data file telecommunications_churn.csv contains a total of 19 features for 3333 customers.

-Each row corresponds to a client of a telecommunications company for whom it has been collected information about the type of plan they have contracted, the minutes they have talked, or the charge they pay every month.
+Each row corresponds to a client of a telecommunications company for whom information has been collected about the type of plan they have contracted, the minutes they have talked, or the charge they pay every month.

 The data set includes the following variables: